 Only earned income and net profits are taxable.
 Unearned income such as Social Security, pensions, sick or disability payments and public assistance is not subject to the tax.
 Income received from rentals, stock, bonds, and insurance are subject to the tax only when the person is licensed as a dealer or actively engaged in these activities for profit.

-There is a mail slot in the Tax Office door for tax payments and sewer bills for anyone preferring to hand deliver these payments after hours.
+There is a mail slot in the Tax Office door for after hours tax payments and sewer bill payments.